financelurker/binance-firefly-iii/README.md

   - transactions get a tag "binance" assigned
   - transactions get a note "py1binance2firefly3:binance-trade"
 - Paid fees on trades
   - For each trade in Binance there is a paid commission (either in BNB or any other coin/token).
-For this paid commission an additional transaction is created, linking the asset account holding the commission currency and the Binance expense account.
+For this paid commission an additional transaction is created, linking the asset account holding the commission currency, and the Binance expense account.
   - transactions get a tag "binance" assigned
   - transactions get a note "py1binance2firefly3:binance-fee"
 - _**Known limitations:**_